MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-adapter-power-flags.md

 If this flag is set, the miniport driver must be able to do the following with this packet after the network adapter transitions to a full-power state:

 * The miniport driver must be able to indicate the packet by calling [**NdisMIndicateReceiveNetBufferLists**](https://msdn.microsoft.com/library/windows/hardware/ff563598).
 * The miniport driver must be able to issue an NDIS_STATUS_PM_WAKE_REASON status indication and must pass the packet with the indication.
+To indicate the received packet, the client calls [**NetAdapterWdmGetNdisHandle**](netadapterwdmgetndishandle.md) and then calls [**NdisMIndicateReceiveNetBufferLists**](https://msdn.microsoft.com/library/windows/hardware/ff563598).

 For more information about this power management capability, see [NDIS Wake Reason Status Indications](../network/ndis-wake-reason-status-indications.md).